The normative approach to migration can be seen mainly from two different, but complementary angles:

 - The human rights of the persons involved in migration.
-Many relevant conventions exist at the universal and regional levels, although most of them do not explicitly refer to migrants or recognize them as a specific group.
-These instruments are spread across various branches of law, such as human rights law, humanitarian law, refugee law, criminal law and labour law; the relevant human rights norms are therefore dispersed throughout a wide range of texts.
+Many relevant conventions exist at the universal and regional levels, although most of them do not explicitly refer to migrants or recognize them as a specific group, they are applicable to any individual under the State’s jurisdiction, including non-nationals.
+These instruments are spread across various branches of law, such as human rights law, humanitarian law, refugee law, criminal law and labour law; the norms relevant to migrants’ rights are therefore dispersed throughout a wide range of texts.

 This disparity or dispersion of norms contributes to the widespread belief that there are gaps in the set of norms protecting migrants and/or regulating migration.
 More generally, there is sometimes uncertainty about the exact content or intent of the relevant instruments and about the relationship of each of these instruments to the others.

-Since then, the International Migration Law Unit has created an online database on migration law, organized a number of trainings for government officials and other stakeholders in migration, carried out research and participated in various capacity building activities all over the world.
+Since then, the International Migration Law Unit has acquired rich experience in supporting states in the development, review and implementation of migration legislation.
+The Unit created an online database on migration law, jurisprudence and good legal practices, organized a number of trainings for government officials and other stakeholders in migration, and carried out research and participated in various capacity development activities all over the world.